shannon97/she_codes_news/README.md

-# {{ Shannon }} - She Codes News Project
+# Shannon Oliver - She Codes News Project

 ## About This Project
-{{ Give a brief description of your project here.
-What is it for, how do you useit? }}
+ Our class had to create a news website using Django with some starter code (https://github.com/SheCodesAus/plus-django-news-project-template) that allows users to read news stories, and authors to create them.

 ## How To Run This Code
-{{
-    Give a quick step-by-step guide on how to download and run your codebase.

-    It's ok to assume the reader is another developer here, so don't feel like youhave to explain what a virtual environment is, etc.

-    Give directions like "clone the repo to your local machine", "create a virtualenvironment", "migrate the database", etc.

-    When you need to specify terminal commands, you can surround them withbackticks, like so: `python manage.py runserver`.
-This formats them ascode in the markdown document.
-(The backtick key is to the left of thenumber 1 at the top of your keyboard.)
-}}
+   First clone the repo from to your local machine, then create and activate a virtualenvironment (venv) to be able to run your server through the manage.py file to see my website.

 ## Database Schema
 ![ {{ My ERD }} ]( {{ ./relative_path_to_your_entity_relationship_diagram }} )